jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - Target the character you wish to apply the Effect to.
 Multiple targets can be selected and applied to at the same time.
 - After selecting the target, click on the Effects button in the list of your character sheet or the Effect button in the chat box to apply the Effects to the target.
 - The applied Effects can be viewed in the Effects tab of the character.
 They can be enabled or disabled on a character-by-character basis.
-- If more than one Effect is applied to an item, they will all be applied.
-Unnecessary Effects should be manually removed after application.
+- If more than one Active Effect is applied to an item, they will all be applied.
+Unnecessary Active Effects should be manually removed after application.
 - Temporary Effects that are disabled will be activated upon application.

 ### Notes on Effects
+- All attribute key changes for Active Effects are only effective for PCs, e.g. PC to PC or Demon to PC.
+- Only some attribute keys are effective on monsters, while other keys are ignored, but can be used to manage duration, etc.
-- Currently, Effects can only be applied to PCs, e.g., PC->PC or monster->PC.
+- Attribute keys applied to monsters include:
-- In the case of PC->monster, monster->monster, etc., only some effects (Max HP Modifier, Max MP Modifier, Defense Modifier, Magic Defense Modifier) will be applied to the monster.
-Others will be ignored.
-This can be used to manage the duration of the effect.
-- Most of the attribute keys that can be used for Effects have an entry field on the character sheet, and the field changes when the Effect is applied.
+  - Combat-related: Accuracy modifier, Damage modifier, Crit Value modifier, Magic Crit Value modifier, Evasion modifier, Defense modifier, Magic Defense modifier, and Damage Reduction.
+  - Checks: Fortitude, Willpower, and all items with checks.
+  - Ability Scores: max HP modifier, max MP modifier.
+  - Magic: All items.
+  - It is unlikely that direct input of attribute keys will be used.
 - Please note that we do not manage duplicates of the same Effects, so beware of unintended duplicates.
-- ** Attention! ** If you want to change the Effect, you must first deactivate the Effect, make the change, and then reactivate it.
-- **Note! ** The Effects of Personal Items and Critical Ray only apply to the selected weapon.
+- ** Attention! ** The Effects of the Active Effects can only be seen in the total value of the Effects tab.
+- ** Attention! ** Some attribute keys for Active Effects will not be updated after loading the game World, but they will update themselves after you make any adjustments on the Character Sheet.
+  - Examples of adjustments: Turning on/off Grace, entering various modifiers, updating current HP values, turning Active Effects on/off, etc.

 ## Chat Commands (Custom Commands)
 - The following commands all require the "Chat Commander" Module to be enabled.
 - Without "Chat COmmander", the custom commands are unavailable but the other functions can still be used.
+- Note that it is not possible to output a rollable message enclosed in two brackets like the core roll command.

 ### Chat Commands for Power Rolls
 - The following commands are all valid for making a power roll, "/powerroll", "/powroll", "/powr", "/rollpower", "/rollpow", "/rpow", "/rp", "/pow".